yezi-qwq/openairinterface5g/ci-scripts/tests/README.md

     python tests/iperf-analysis.py -v
     python tests/ping-iperf.py -v

-It will indicate if all tests passed.
-It assumes that these images are present:
+It will indicate if all tests passed. `tests/deployment.py` requires these images to be present:

 - `oai-ci/oai-nr-ue:develop-12345678`
 - `oai-ci/oai-gnb:develop-12345678`

+It will try to download `oaisoftwarealliance/oai-{gnb,nr-ue}:develop` automatically and retag the images.

 # test-runner test